jiwasawa/japanese-blog-agent-adk/README.md

-# Blog Writing Agent System
+# DeepDraft: The Automated Blog Writer Agent

 A multi-agent system built with Google ADK that automatically fetches content from a URL, enriches it with related information from web searches, and generates a comprehensive blog post in Japanese (or English with the `--english` option).